Data Quality Metric Library

 Specific comments on the metric

-An allowance has been made in the grade ranges for unknown constructed dates of 'older' assets, and the ease and value of estimating these.
+The grade ranges were chosen by the project team to allow for potential exceptions.
+For example, unknown constructed dates of 'older' assets and the ease and value of estimating these has been considered.

 Changes for 2021/22